 If you click and purchase with one of our links, we earn a commission.
 Thanks.

-The 2 most important elements in buying a tent are to know where you will use the tent and how many people will be sleeping in it.
-And to always buy a tent designed for one more person than you plan to take with you on the camping tent.
+The two most important elements when you want to buy a camping tent are to know where you will use the tent and how many people will be sleeping in it.
+And to always buy a camping tent designed for one more person than you plan to take with you on your outdoor adventure.

 And if you want to skip ahead and see what tent we currently recommend, then you can check the availability of this tent on Amazon.

 Tents are designed to be used in different types of weather.
 This is why it’s essential to know where you are planning to go camping.
 And the kind of weather you expect.

 A summer-tent will have a lot of mesh openings and almost no breaks against the wind, rain, or snow.

 But the mesh will allow for maximum ventilation.
 Which will keep it cooler by allowing the most airflow from whatever breeze is available.
 You will also get a chance to sleep under the stars without as many bugs because of the netting.

 However, if you plan to camp in the spring or fall, then you will want a 3-season tent.

 These tents will have sturdier walls and fewer openings.
 These tents are designed to withstand wind, rain, and small amounts of snow.

 4-season tents will have sturdier poles and even less open mesh.
 They are designed to be used in winter camping as long as you are still setting up your camp in the treeline.